eyvettesou/magic8ball/README.md

 4. In github, navigate to the `index.html` file and copy and paste the code into your newly created `index.html` file.
 5. In github, navigate to the `main.css` file and copy and paste the code into your newly created `main.css` file.
 6. In github, navigate to the `index.js` file and copy and paste the code into your newly created `index.js` file
 7. Open up `index.js` and start with step #1.
 Use the Word Bank below if you need help.
+Check your answers by navigating to the `index_solution.js` in this github repository.

 # Word Bank
 ```javascript